Processing Quantitative Data Files

 |Agree to some extent||4|

 When creating value labels, it is advisable to follow the wording of the response alternatives used in the instrument.
 The maximum length of a value label depends on the software and file format.
-Often the maximum length of the label is very short (for example, 120 characters in SPSS 20.0.0 Portable).
+Often the maximum length of the label is very short.
 If a value label must be shortened, this should be done by using the wording and terminology in the research instrument as closely as possible to retain the original content.

 When analysing the data, variables sometimes need to be recoded, or new variables based on them need to be formed.
 For example, the respondents' years of birth are often inquired in the questionnaires, but the results are reported as age groups.
 All such changes made to variables must be well-documented.